drademann/haora/README.md

 # Haora

-A CLI application programmed with Go to track working times.
+A command-line tool application programmed with Go to track working times.

 [![Go Build & Test](https://github.com/drademann/haora/actions/workflows/go.yml/badge.svg?branch=main)](https://github.com/drademann/haora/actions/workflows/go.yml)

 ## Description

-With different commands, the CLI allows recording working times.
-One record (task) consists of
+The command-line tool allows recording working times.
+One record of a task consists of the following data:

 - starting time
 - text
 - list of tags

-To end the work for a day a finish timestamp can be set, see the `finish` command.
+To end the work for a day, a finish timestamp can be set, see the `finish` command.
 The `list` command shows the tasks of a day, optionally the sums per tag.
 With the `--week` option it shows all start and end times of a week.